It is a disorder caused by removing a small portion of chromosome 22. It occurs near the center of the chromosome in a place designated as q11.2.

-- Greater susceptibility to infections due to aplasia or thymic hypoplasia.
+- Greater susceptibility to infections due to aplasia of thymic hypoplasia.

-DiGeorge syndrome was originally described as a developmental field defect in the third and fourth branchial pouches, which often occur in the neonatal period with hypocalcemia and severe immunodeficiency.
+DiGeorge syndrome was initially described as a developmental field defect in the third and fourth branchial pouches, which often occurs in the neonatal period with hypocalcemia and severe immunodeficiency.

 Later, conotruncal heart defects were included.
-The velocardiofacial syndrome, on the other hand, was initially recognized as a syndrome of palatal defects, conotruncal heart defects, and characteristic facial features.
+On the other hand, the velocardiofacial syndrome was initially recognized as a syndrome of palatal defects, conotruncal heart defects, and characteristic facial features.

 Hypoplasia or thymic aplasia that leads to defective T cell function is one of the main features of DiGeorge syndrome.
 Depending on the proliferative responses of T cells to mitogens, the immunological characteristics of DiGeorge syndrome can be classified as partial or complete.

-Patients with partial DiGeorge syndrome have a proliferative response below normal to mitogens, and immune parameters may improve over time.
+Patients with partial DiGeorge syndrome have a proliferative response below normal to mitogens, and immune parameters may improve.
 Interleukin (IL) -7 may play a critical role in T cell homeostasis in patients with partial DiGeorge syndrome.

 However, in subjects with thymic hypoplasia, despite the compensatory increase in the number of T cells, it is reported that the TCR repertoire is decreased compared to normal controls.